notofonts/noto-docs/src/descriptions/NotoSansSogdian.md

-Noto Sans Sogdian is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Sogdian_ script.
+Noto Sans Sogdian is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Sogdian_ script.
 It contains 345 glyphs, 26 OpenType features, and supports 49 characters.